Mathematics, B.S.

 Program Description

 The Department offers several options for students who are interested in the study of mathematics.
 Our traditional Mathematics Bachelor of Science program prepares students for a wide variety of career choices and for further study of mathematics in graduate school.
 In conjunction with the Education Department, we offer a Bachelor of Arts Mathematics program for students who wish to obtain secondary education teaching certification in mathematics.
 Details on the required courses for each of these programs are given below.
 In addition to the traditional mathematics program, our department offers a Bachelor of Science in Actuarial Science, which prepares students for careers as Actuaries.
-For more information on the Actuarial Science programs, please see its separate catalog entry.
+For more information on the Actuarial Science program, please see its separate catalog entry.

 Mission Statement